Next: Implementation Hints, Previous: Inserting And Deleting Objects, Up: Buffer Protocol

 Return the contents of the buffer starting at

-and ending at offset2-1 as a sequence.
-If either of the offsets is less than zero or greater than or equal to the size of the buffer, ano-such-offset
+offset1and ending at offset2-1 as a sequence.
+If either of the offsets is less than zero or greater than or equal to the size of the buffer, ano-such-offsetcondition is signaled.
+Ifoffset2is smaller than or equal tooffset1, an empty sequence will be returned.

 Return the object that is immediately before the mark.
 If mark is at the beginning of the buffer, a

-condition is signaled.
+no-such-offsetcondition is signaled.
 If the mark is at the beginning of a line, but not at the beginning of the buffer, a newline character is returned.

 Return the object that is immediately after the mark.
 If mark is at the end of the buffer, a

-condition is signaled.
+no-such-offsetcondition is signaled.
 If the mark is at the end of a line, but not at the end of the buffer, a newline character is returned.

 Return a freshly allocated sequence of the objects after